jcrucesdeveloper/TEDISA/docs/literature_list.md

   inserted into the program.
 Another main feature is gradual typing, where users can improve the precision of the inference by adding appropriate type annotations to the program.
-We formalize our approach and prove that it satisfies the criteria of gradual typing proposed by Siek et al. paper: https://arxiv.org/pdf/2203.08402
+We formalize our approach and prove that it satisfies the criteria of gradual typing proposed by Siek et al.

 - [A Static Analyzer for Detecting Tensor Shape Errors in Deep Neural Network Training Code](https://sf.snu.ac.kr/publications/pytea.pdf)